 One Mission—Four Locations—Fostering Exploration of Our Nation’s Past

 The Briscoe Center and the University of Texas at Austin are committed to keeping our visitors, staff, and community safe and healthy.
-The Briscoe Center and its divisions are reopening in line with university policy toward Covid-19.
 Details on hours and admissions to our locations can be found on pages linked above.

 - Please do not come to the Briscoe Center or its divisions if you or someone in your household is sick or feels ill.